pkra/peterkrautzberger.org/future-mathml2.md

-# Why I don't really care about Native MathML
+# Some thoughts on Native MathML

 > Do not worry about your difficulties with MathML; I can assure you that mine are still greater.
 >